1st Secession (Burgher) Church, Tweed Brae, lead by Rev Thomas Leckie

 The West United Presbyterian Church , Old Town

-The second oldest congregation, built the West United Presbyterian Church in 1893.
+(UP) Church.
+In 1893, this congregation built a new Church known as the West United Presbyterian Church in 1893.
 It was built of red sandstone and stood at the foot of the Old Town and Elcho Street Brae.
 This building became known as St Andrew’s in 1918 when the West UP congregation united with St Andrew’s Free Church.

 As a result of a vacancy at the Leckie Memorial Church, the Presbytery called for a union with St Andrew’s Church.
 The Basis of Union was approved in 1976, leaving the question of how the buildings were to be used to be resolved in the next two years.